nylonee/unity-standard-shader-mobile/README.md

 # Standard Shader (Mobile)
-A shader written in Unity's ShaderLab and CG, designed for mobile devices
+A shader written in Unity's ShaderLab and CG, designed for mobile devices.
+See [usage](USAGE.md)

 ![Example lighting](lightingexample_rz.png "Example lighting")
 *No external lighting has been passed in to create the lighting effect on this block*